tmckayus/olm-testing-example/README.md

    $ oc scale deployment my-operators --replicas=1 -n openshift-marketplace
    ```

-5. You can convince yourself that the new version was picked up by looking at the log for the deployment and searching for the updated BUNDLE_VERSION
+5. You can convince yourself that the new version was picked up by looking at the log for the deployment and searching for the updated bundle version

    ```bash
    $ oc log -f deployment/my-operators -n openshift-marketplace | grep 0.1.4
    ```

-6. The new version of the operator bundle should now be visible in OperatorHub, go ahead and reinstall the operator
+6. The new version of the operator bundle should now be visible in OperatorHub, go ahead and reinstall the operator.